Recommended Supplements for FTM and MTF

 As humans, many of our nutritional needs are the same, regardless of gender or biological sex.
-However, there are some unique needs of the biologically male and female systems, some due to size and structure, but mostly due to differences in hormones.
+However, there are some unique needs of the biologically male and female systems.
+Some are. due to size and structure, but mostly due to differences in hormones.
 This means that when a person prepares for transition through gender-affirming hormone treatment, their nutritional needs will transition too.
-If they also undergo gender-affirming surgery, there are additional nutritional concerns to be addressed for a healthy and speedy surgical recovery.
+If they also undergo gender-affirming surgery, there are additional nutritional concerns to address for a healthy and speedy surgical recovery.

-It is important that we are all able to take care of our unique and individual, physical bodies without feeling mislabeled.
-While we wait for the inclusivity of our greater health community to broaden, Naturopathic Doctor Kristen McCormack has offered some excellent, thoughtful recommendations for natural vitamin, mineral, and herbal supplements that may benefit people undergoing male to female (MTF) or female to male (FTM) transitions.
+It is important that we are all able to take care of our unique and individual physical bodies.
+We should be able to do this without feeling mislabeled.
+While we wait for the inclusivity of our greater health community to broaden, Naturopathic Doctor Kristen McCormack has offered some excellent, thoughtful recommendations for supplements for transgender people undergoing male to female (MTF) or female to male (FTM) transitions.

 Addressing MTF Concerns